 We’re fast approaching a world in which companies will compete with headless brands — decentralized, web3-driven communities where products and services are built for and by members.
 Community-first business is booming, and headless leisure brands, food companies, CPG, consulting groups and yes dating shows already exist.
 Switch up your product development.
 Rather than starting with a minimum viable product and then testing it, first create a minimum viable community and empower and incentivize members to develop a product or service.
 To help members feel fully invested, find new ways to align every participant’s engagement with a project’s upside.

 The shift towards consumerism driven by micro-communities rather than individuals holds myriad opportunities for more equitable business models.
 In Latin America, Muni offers community buying, where local leaders centralize neighbors’ e-commerce orders, giving each neighborhood better access to online commerce.
 Fractional wants to make real estate ownership more accessible by allowing friends and strangers to invest in and own properties together.
 Finally, Bandi connects users to their 'fashion twins' — the people they most resemble in style and body shape — to encourage clothes swapping instead of buying.
 Could a NICHE NET help you build a better business model?

 At TrendWatching, we track trends on various levels, from micro to macro, mega to meta.
 NICHE NETS sits under our JOYNING mega-trend, which spotlights how brands can help foster connections that are genuine and meaningful in a world where many feel isolated and lonely.

 Curious to learn more about our trend framework?
-Take a look at our newly launched trend platform, Amplify.
+Take a look at our trend platform, Amplify.